 Supermarine Spitfire Mk VIII and Mk XVI Replicas

 No. 452 Squadron was the first RAAF Squadron to fly the Supermarine Spitfire.
 Formed in Britain in 1941 during the Second World War the Squadron flew Spitfires for the entire period, initially over the UK and Nazi occupied Europe.
 Over 1200 Spitfires were delivered to RAAF Squadrons between April 1941 and October 1945.

-The Mk VIII replica on display is a fibreglass, timber and metal replica of a RAAF 452 Squadron Spitfire flown by WGCDR Lou Spence and operated in the defence of Darwin and New Guinea during WWII.
+The Mk VIII replica on display is a fibreglass, timber and metal replica of a RAAF 452 Squadron Spitfire flown by WGCDR Lou Spence and operated in the defence of Darwin during WWII.
 The replica has been constructed using some authentic Spitfire components; on your next visit to Fighter World see if you can identify them!

 The replicas were built for the Bi-Centennial Air Show at RAAF Richmond by Eddie Mathews (and his sons) a builder and aviation enthusiast from the Gold Coast and carefully restored by Fighter World volunteers.